Gerhard Mitter

 Gerhard Karl Mitter (30 August 1935 – 1 August 1969) was a German Formula One and sportscar driver.

 Early life and career

 Mitter was born in Schönlinde (Krásná Lípa) in Czechoslovakia, but his family was expelled from there, to Leonberg near Stuttgart.

-After racing motorbikes, he switched to Formula Junior, becoming the best German driver with 40 victories.
+After racing motorbikes, Mitter switched to Formula Junior, becoming the best German driver with 40 victories.
 In addition, he sold two-stroke engines for FJ.
 In 1963, Mitter won the Formula Junior Eifelrennen at the Nürburgring.